WHAT IS STRESS?

 And, a 2000 study reported that older people who maintain active relationships with their adult children are buffered against the adverse health effects of chronic stress-inducing situations, such as low income or lower social class.
 One study suggested this may be because people who live alone are unable to discuss negative feelings and so relieve their stress.

 Work Risk Factors: According to one survey, up to 40% of European and American workers describe their jobs as very stressful.
 Job-related stress is particularly likely to become chronic because it is such a large part of daily life.
-And, stress in turn reduces a worker's effectiveness by impairing concentration, causing sleeplessness, and increasing the risk for illness, back problems, accidents, and lost time.
+And, stress, in turn, reduces a worker's effectiveness by impairing concentration, causing sleeplessness, and increasing the risk of illness, back problems, accidents, and lost time.
 Work stress can lead to harassment or even violence while on the job.